spencertipping/ni/doc/ni_by_example_4.md

 ##Useful `ni`-specific Perl Subroutines
-The operators in this section refer specifically to the `$ ni <data> p'...'`
+`ni` was developed at [Factual, Inc.](www.factual.com), and he operators in this section refer specifically to the `$ ni <data> p'...'`

 * `ghe`: geohash encoding